suny-downstate-medical-center/netpyne/doc/source/user_documentation.rst

 Running a Batch Job (Beta)
 --------------------------

-The NetPyNE batchtools subpackage provides a new method of automating submission of simulations and collating results, built as a dispatcher <-> runner communication.
-Currently it uses the ``Ray Tune`` parameter optimization and checkpointing package`
+The NetPyNE ``batchtools`` subpackage provides a new method of automating submission of simulations and combining results for analysis, based on a dispatcher <-> runner communication model.
+It currently uses the ``Ray Tune`` package for parameter optimization and checkpointing, which provides a wide range of state-of-the-art optimization algorithms and efficient parallelization and scalability.

-While objects and interfaces can be handled directly, we have integrated and automated everything into simple wrapper commands applicable to this use-case. automatic parameter searches can be done by specifying a search space and algorithm through ``netpyne.batchtools.search``, and parameter to model translation and result communication is handled through ``netpyne.specs`` and ``netpyne.sim`` respectively.
+While the ``batchtools`` objects and interfaces can be handled directly, we have integrated and automated everything into simple wrapper commands applicable to our general use-case.

-A diagram of the wrapper interactions...
+Automatic parameter searches can be implemented by specifying a search space and algorithm through ``netpyne.batchtools.search``.
+The definition of model parameters is still handled by ``netpyne.specs`` and simulation result communication is handled through ``netpyne.sim``.

+Below is a diagram of the interactions between the wrapper commands in the four main files required for a NetPyNE model: netParams.py, cfg.py, init.py and search.py (used to define the batch paramater optimization/search).

 .. image:: figs/batchtools_netpyne.png
     :width: 90%